 “Cute” in Korean (formal)

 The formal version of “cute” in Korean is 귀엽습니다 (gwiyeopseumnida).
 You might hear this word in a presentation about cuteness, in an interview, or in an announcement.

 이 가수가 귀엽습니다 (i gasuga gwiyeopseumnida)

 This singer is cute.

-Standard ‘Cute’ in Korean
+“Cute” in Korean (standard)

+The standard or polite version of “cute” in Korean is귀여워요 (gwiyeowoyo).
 You can use this expression when talking to people who are older or not particularly close to you.

 강아지가 너무 귀여워요 (gangajiga neomu gwiyeowoyo)